Stamp Duty Land Tax Refund

 Why are you overpaying?

 Overpaid stamp duty land tax is common for several reasons.
 The 2016 changes to stamp duty cover the majority of properties but very few professionals are aware of these and the public even less so.
 There are also some serious shortcomings in the HMRC SDLT tax calculator, which is designed to only serve as a ‘mere guide’.
+If you used the HMRC tax calculator during this period you may have overpaid tax and therefore be entitled to a SDLT refund.

 You may be entitled to a Stamp Duty Land Tax repayment if certain SDLT exemptions weren't applied during the buying process.